hydrobeam/website/content/manim/Logarithmic_Scaling.md

 #### Composition over Inheritance 👀

 The `LogBase` class followed a system of composition over inheritance.
 I read about it in a blog about it and it seemed like all the rage.
 It seemed like I had a good shot at implementing a composition-esque approach so I did, and it turned out pretty well.
 Side note: I am **very** against the notion of “always composition over inheritance”.
 It just doesn’t make sense!!!
 Something just *have* to inherit from each other, a car is simply a Vehicle, a Square is simply a `Mobject`.
-Maybe  I have a gross misunderstanding of when to apply composition, but I watched a talk claiming that you can always implement composition over inheritance, and `attrs` didn’t even support inheritance that well up until some random update which let you configure a custom `__post_init__`, and *even then*, they don’t even let you change the order of the MRO??
-What if I need to start from the top to bottom, like it literally works normally when you inherit from classes?
+Maybe  I have a gross misunderstanding of when to apply composition, but I watched a talk claiming that you can always implement composition over inheritance, and `attrs` didn’t really support inheritance that well up until an update which let you configure a custom `__post_init__`, and *even then*, you can't change the order of the MRO.
+Not sure about this design decision, maybe it introduces too much cost to support adjusting MRO order?
 Ok enough ranting, back to the point.

 🚧Under-Construction🚧